Kiraco/gbm/README.md

 This project is a challenge from GBM, the program takes a txt file with a list of paths to json files that holds operations.

+# Pre - requisites

+- Have Go installed in the machine, for installation guide follow: `https://golang.org/doc/install`

 # Usage

 The program receive a path to a `.txt` file that holds all the json paths that holds the orders to be run.
 It will execute all json in the txt file.